-You can talk with your child’s doctor if toilet training and bedwetting are problems for your child.
+You can talk with your child’s GP if toilet training and bedwetting are problems for your child.

 Some children snore.
-If your child snores all the time, even when he’s well, consider talking with your child’s doctor.
+If your child snores all the time, even when she’s well, consider talking with your child’s GP.
 Snoring can sometimes be a sign of sleep apnoea.

-Persistent sleep problems can make it harder for children to learn well.
-And when children don’t sleep well, their parents are likely to experience poor sleep, high levels of stress and depression.
-So there are good reasons for working on your child’s sleep habits.
+When children don’t sleep well, parents are likely to experience poor sleep, high levels of stress and depression.
+So there are good reasons for working on your child’s sleep habits and sleep problems.

-Talk with your doctor if you’ve been trying good sleep habits and they don’t seem to be helping.
+Talk with your child’s GP if you’ve been trying good sleep habits and lifestyle changes, and they don’t seem to be helping.
 You might be referred to a paediatrician, psychologist or other health professional who is experienced in treating children’s persistent sleep problems.

-Although medication isn’t the best solution to sleep problems, it can help in some extreme cases.
+Although medicine isn’t the best solution to sleep problems, it can help in some extreme cases.

-For example, some promising research shows that melatonin might help some children with insomnia.
+For example, melatonin might help some children with insomnia.
 Melatonin can be prescribed only by a doctor.
 It shouldn’t be given to a child without medical advice and supervision.